Associate Professor Samuels will be on research leave during the 2017-18 academic year.

 Gina Miranda Samuels is an Associate Professor at the School of Social Service Administration and a Faculty Affiliate of the Center for the Study of Race, Politics and Culture.
 Her scholarly interests include transracial adoption, mixed race and multiethnic identity formation, interpretive research methods, and the development of relational, kinship, and cultural ties among young adults whose childhoods are shaped by foster care and adoption.
 Professor Samuels' scholarship situates these lived experiences in a broader socio-historical, cultural, and theoretical context to critically explore how personal identity and well-being are constrained and promoted by child welfare policy and practice and by societal and personal constructions of race and family.
 Professor Samuels' makes use of interpretive methods of research to inform foster care and adoption practice and policy.

-Professor Samuels is currently involved in several research projects: a national study of unacompanied homeless youth-Voices of Youth Count, a state-wide study of child welfare professionals' conceptions and practices of wellbeing, a national study of multiracial adult transracial adoptees to explore racial and cultural identity development, racial socialization, coping strategies, and broad outcomes of well being, funded by the Heller Research Award; a study of Illinois youth with histories of running away from their foster homes to understand where youth run and why; a three-state mixed-method longitudinal study of broad outcomes among youth aging out of foster care in the Midwest, funded by the W. T. Grant Foundation, and a national study seeking to understanding the relational networks of young adults with foster care backgrounds, funded by Jim Casey Youth Opportunities Initiative.
+Professor Samuels is currently involved in several research projects: a national study of unacompanied homeless youth-Voices of Youth Count, a state-wide study of child welfare professionals' conceptions and practices of wellbeing, a national study of multiracial adult transracial adoptees to explore racial and cultural identity development, racial socialization, coping strategies, and broad outcomes of well being, funded by the Heller Research Award; and a study of Illinois youth with histories of running away from their foster homes to understand where youth run and why.

 Currently she is a Board Affiliate of MAVIN Foundation, a national organization addressing the needs and concerns of multiracial populations and transracial adoptees.
 Professor Samuels serves as a consulting editor for Child Welfare, Children Youth Services Review, Family Process, Marriage and the Family, Family Relations, and Race and Ethnic Studies.
 At SSA, she teaches courses on direct social work practice, interpretive research methods, family systems theory approaches to practice, and teaches continuing education courses in the Professional Development Program on transracial adoption and family systems theory.